KonstaT/KonstaT.github.io/_devices/rpi4/AOSP14.md

 *A:*

 1. Install EEPROM that supports booting from USB
-2. Write image to your USB device as above
+2. Write image to your USB/NVME storage device as above
-3. Mount the USB device on your computer and make following changes to /boot/config.txt under 'Boot device' section:
+3. Mount the USB/NVME device on your computer and modify /boot/config.txt under 'Boot device' section (e.g. for USB boot):
 ```
 #dtoverlay=android-sdcard
 dtoverlay=android-usb
+#dtoverlay=android-nvme
 ```
-4. Plug in the USB device to your Raspberry Pi, remove any sdcard, and boot
+4. Connect the USB/NVME device to your Raspberry Pi, remove any sdcard, and boot

 Q: How to boot to TWRP recovery?
 *A: AOSP doesn't have reboot to recovery option in power menu.
 You can boot to TWRP by selecting option in Settings -> System -> Raspberry Pi settings -> Reboot to recovery.*